craigsapp/ATON/README.md

 ```

 Here is an example of loading the module into a node script and processing
 an ATON string.
-This string contains most of the capabilities of
+This string contains many of the capabilities of
-ATON.
+ATON, including type-casting and property hierarchies.

 * **key1** is a single-line value.
 * **key2** has a multi-line value, containing a literal newline.